fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 my_value(a)
 puts a
 ```
+On `line 1`, we initialise the local variable `a` and assign it to the integer object `7`.
+On `line 7`, we call the `my_value` method, passing the local variable `a` as an argument.

+`Lines 3-5` is where the `my_value` method is defined.
+It takes a single parameter, `b`.
+When we pass the local variable `a` as an argument to `my_value`, we are assigning the integer object `7` to the local variable `b` which is initialised as that object is passed to the method.
+On `line 4`, we reassign the local variable `b` to the return value of calling the `#Integer#+` method on the local variable `a`.
+However, because method definitions do not have access to variables initialised outside of the method, and we have not initialised a local variable `a` within the method, `line 4` will raise a `NameError`.
+This is what will be returned by `line 7`.

+On `line 8`, we call the `puts` method, passing in the local variable `a` as an argument.
+This will output `7` and return `nil` (`puts` always returns `nil`).
+The local variable `a` has not been reassigned, nor has the object being referenced been mutated by the `my_value` method, since that method never has access to the variable, or the integer object it's referencing.

 *68) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```